 The best way to find a training style that will work for you is to first, identify your body type.
 The three main body types are Ectomorph, Endomorph, and Mesomorph.
-Knowing what body type you are will influence the way you respond to diet and exercise.
-Here are the different types…and you can definitely be a combination of multiple.
+Knowing what you are will influence the way you respond to diet and exercise.

-Ectomorph- Long and lean, may have difficulty building muscle or gaining fat, fast metabolism, low body fat percentage.
+Ectomorph- Long and lean, may have difficulty building muscle or gaining fat.
+Usually has a fast metabolism and low body fat percentage.

 Endomorph- Bigger build, shorter, curvy high body fat, usually round or pear-shaped, stores body fat easily, slow metabolism, high body fat percentage.